CU-ESIIL/transformations-ecosystem-services-innovation-summit-2025__11/docs/index.md

 # Our question(s) 📣

 1. How and when to decide what the appropriate system is for modeling the RAD approach? (model/case)
 a.
 What types of systems is this being used in?
 b.
-Can we identify management "categories" within each component of RAD?
+Can we identify management “categories” within each component of RAD?
 2. How might decision making change within the RAD framework based on the ecosystem service being provided? (case)
 a.
 Specific to the case study we choose
 3. How balanced are the different sectors of the RAD approach?
-E.g. is the "Direct" approach not frequently used. (case)
+E.g. is the “Direct” approach not frequently used. (case)
 a.
 Should a manager start with RAD, or end with RAD?
 4. How does RAD incorporate qualitative data / perspectives / lived experiences of stakeholders in the system? (case)
 5. How can the experience of modeling improve the application of RAD? (model)

 # Hypotheses / intentions